 When it comes to third party support and documentation (areas that really matter when you’re choosing a platform to build your online business), WordPress is crushing it.

-For what it’s worth, there’s some indication that Automattic (the company behind WordPress) is starting to take marketing a bit more seriously.
-WordPress co-founder Matt Mullenweg recently announced that Automattic is looking beef up its marketing team.
+For what it’s worth, there’s some indication that Automattic (the company behind WordPress) is starting to make marketing a bit more seriously.
+WordPress co-founder Matt Mullenweg recently announced that Automattic is looking to beef up its marketing team.